yatush/cyd-tiled-display/TILE_CONFIGURATION.md

 - **id**: Unique identifier for the screen (used in `destination` fields for navigation)
 - **flags**: List of optional flags that control screen behavior
-  - `BASE`: This is the base/home screen that loads first
+  - `BASE`: This is the base/home screen that loads first, also `TEMPORARY` screens fall back to this screen after timeout.
+There should be exactly 1 `BASE` screen.
-  - `TEMPORARY`: Screen is temporary (can be left/dismissed)
+  - `TEMPORARY`: Screen is temporary - i.e. after 60 seconds of inactivity, it will change back to the `BASE` screen
-  - `FAST_REFRESH`: Screen has fast-refresh tiles that need frequent updates
+  - `FAST_REFRESH`: Screen that refresh several times per second, in contrast to others that might refesh every few seconds.
+This should be set in case the screen has values that change often.

 ### Screen Layout